Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the process for objecting to an authority’s exercise of its claimed powers?

-An ICA decision to open competition proceedings or authorise an inspection can be challenged only in limited circumstances – for example, when the ICA lacks the power to open proceedings (Lazio Regional Administrative Court Judgments 864/215 and 865/2012).
+An ICA decision to open competition proceedings or authorise an inspection can be challenged only in limited circumstances – for example, when arguing that the ICA lacks the power to open proceedings (Lazio Regional Administrative Court Judgments 864/215 and 865/2012).

 Publicity and confidentiality